 Expect wait times to mostly be low, although you will encounter throngs of people admiring the decorations and grazing from Epcot’s Food & Wine Festival booths over the weekends.
 Because of the lower crowd levels, you can expect park hours to have earlier closings throughout the month of November (except Thanksgiving week), but early closings and light crowds are something we’d take any day of the week over heavy crowds and extended hours.

-Park hours for November 2017 (the entire month) are now available here.
+Park hours for November (the entire month) are now available here.
 Note that the normal Walt Disney World Park Hours page shows 6 p.m. closings on Mickey’s Very Merry Christmas Party dates (example).
-This is a change for 2017, and will probably mean lower attendance during the day on party nights, so take advantage if you have a Park Hopper ticket!
+This will mean lower attendance during the day on party nights, so take advantage if you have a Park Hopper ticket!